Look professional and save money when job hunting

 Check out your college.
 If you went to college, see if your college offers job assistance programs for alumni.
 Also, some fraternities and sororities have career counseling or networking programs.

-Surf the Web.
-Check out company sites and find job-hunting tips and open position postings on the Internet.
-Just make sure not to go online when potential employers could be calling if you have dial-up!
+Surf the Internet.
+Check out company sites and find job-hunting tips and open position postings on the internet.